Steinbeck-Lab/cheminformatics-microservice/.planning/STATE.md

 - [04-05]: Used motion.div wrapper pattern (not motion.create(Button)) for animated button links per research findings
 - [04-05]: Kept feature-card-enhanced CSS class on Card element to preserve ::before pseudo-element border reveal effect
 - [04-05]: Funder logos wrapped in Card (not Button) since they contain images, not button text -- semantically correct
+- [04.1-00]: Used it.todo for all 50 test stubs -- vitest reports as skipped (not failed), fleshed out as production code lands

 ### Pending Todos